Geology of Bolivia: Guaporé Shield

 In the north and east of Santa Cruz Department the crystalline Precambrian Guaporé Shield (also called Central Brazil Shield) makes up most of the bedrock but is mostly covered by Tertiary laterites and Quaternary alluvial basins.
 The shield expresses itself topographically as a large elevated hinterland located north of Serranías Chiquitanas towards the Brazilian border.
 High-grade metamorphic rocks occur in the Bolivian part of the Guaporé Shield partly due to the 2000 million years old "Trans-Amazonian tectonothermal event" that affected parts of South America.
 Low-grade metamorphic rocks occur as well.
 The Guaporé Shield is believed to extend beneath the Phanerozoic Tarija-Chaco and Beni Basin sediments into the Andes.
-It has been suggested that weaknesses in the shield were responsible for the formation of the Arica Elbow.
 The East-West Río Mercedes Line in the Guaporé Shield hosts several Proterozoic diabase intrusions.
 As of 1985 the rocks of Guaporé Shield were considered to be poorly known.
 Near the Brazilian border the iron deposit of El Mutún stands out as the world's largest iron ore deposit.
 It is located in the Serranía de El Mutún, also called Cerro Mutún or Serranía de Jacadigo in Brazil.
 The shield also underlies Serrania Caparuch or Huanchaca which is the inspiration for the Lost World of Conan Doyle.

 Proyecto Precámbrico, an Anglo-Bolivian technical cooperation project, explored the area between 1976 and 1986.
 There are a series of published 1:250,000 scale maps of the area with accompanying bilingual reports, along with more detailed 1:100,000 maps of regions of economic interest.
 There is a published geochemical atlas.
 Most of this data is summarised in an "Overseas Memoir" of the British Geological Survey.